gabriel-rajadurai/PayZ/README.md

 **[Analytics app module](https://github.com/gabriel-rajadurai/PayZ-Interview-Assignment-/tree/main/analytics)**

 This is the server app.
-It exposes AnalyticsService, and returns the AIDL implementation when bound by a client app.
+It has no UI and just exposes AnalyticsService.
+The service returns the AIDL implementation when bound by a client app.

 **[Analytics Interface module](https://github.com/gabriel-rajadurai/PayZ-Interview-Assignment-/tree/main/analyticsInterface)**